 Basic approach

 Interdisciplinary cooperation in terminology work is crucial (Infoterm 2005).
-The overall approach to the translation process should therefore be close collaboration between healthcare and/or IT specialists and linguists/terminologists.
+The overall approach to the translation process should therefore be close collaboration between healthcare professionals, terminologists, linguists, professional translators and IT specialists.
 This ensures conceptual equivalence between source and target terms and linguistic correctness.
-In contrast, translations based on purely linguistic morphologic-syntactic analysis may provide terms that appear correct at first glance, but which do not correctly reflect the meaning of the term and are not used by medical professionals.
-At the same time, the observance of linguistic, systematic and orthographic principles is absolutely necessary to ensure the consistency and practicability of the terminology.
+In contrast, literal term-based translations based on purely linguistic morphologic-syntactic analysis may provide terms that appear correct at first glance, but which do not correctly reflect the true meaning of the underlying concept..
+At the same time, the observance of linguistic, systematic and orthographic principles is absolutely necessary to ensure the consistency and practicability of the terminology as well as the predictability of the translations, which improves findability.
 The attention to the conceptual and formal aspects of terms and terminological preferences in clinical practice is a prerequisite for the successful implementation of SNOMED CT in the electronic health record system.